vim-labs/ZeneKa/README.md

 A generalized zkSNARK verification provider.

-Zero-knowledge succinct non-interactive argument of knowledge proofs are compiled with ZoKrates into Quadratic Arithmetic Programs (QAPs) then submitted as verification keys with 3 supported proving schemes (G16, GM17, and PGHR13).
+Zero-knowledge succinct non-interactive argument of knowledge proofs are compiled with ZoKrates and libsnark into Quadratic Arithmetic Programs (QAPs) then submitted as verification keys with 3 supported proving schemes (G16, GM17, and PGHR13).
 Verification keys are hashed with `keccak256` to create a verification identifier.
 Proofs are first submitted to a verification id as a sha3 proofHash commit, then revealed in a second stage to validate the requests.
 Upon validation, the public inputs for a verification id / prover pair are available for further verification and transaction processing.

 ```bash
 node ./example.js node example.js example.zok.tmp 'hello world!'
 0x90F8bf6A479f320ead074411a4B0e7944Ea8c9C1